AspiQuin/Mystic_Morphemes/README.md

 # Mystic_Morphemes
-Mesmerize mythical monsters with your magical mouth and mull over memnomic mysteries in Mystic Morphemes
+Mesmerize mythical monsters with your magical mouth and mull over mnemonic mysteries in Mystic Morphemes